-- One of the only tandem style electric bikes available anywhere
+- One of the only tandem style electric bikes available anywhere, large 500 watt motor offers good power

-- Built on the time tested, super simple, Pedego Cruiser style aluminum frame
+- Built on the time tested, super simple, Pedego Cruiser cantilever style aluminum alloy frame

-- Rear seat area can convert into a cargo rack with add-on sold separately
+- No pedal assist, LCD display panel or lights, just a simple twist throttle but the rear seat can convert into a cargo rack with a special add-on that is sold separately

 This review is for the older 2013 version of Pedego’s tandem electric bike.
 It may be relevant if you’re looking at used models or are getting a discount.
 The primary differences with the new model are on the battery pack design and rear rack.
 Continue reading for the older model: